 What to Expect When You Work With an Experienced Montana Life Insurance Lawyer

 First, know that we represent beneficiaries in life insurance claims and life insurance claim denials on a contingency basis.
 This means we do not get paid unless you do.
-Besides there being no out-of-pocket cost to you, here are some of the many ways we can and will assist you with your Montana life insurance claim:
+Beside there being no out-of-pocket cost to you, here are some of the many ways we can and will assist you with your Montana life insurance claim:

 - We communicate with the life insurance company so that you don’t have to